laravel-presets/inertia/README.md

 > Currently, only the VITL stack is available.
 If you don't want to use Vue, use the `--no-vue` flag instead.

+# Code-splitting

+Code-splitting should be enabled if you have a large application.
+When code-splitting is used, it requires that the user download new assets as they navigate from one page to the next, which adds latency.

+To enable code-splitting, uncomment the line in your `app.js` that makes `resolveComponent` use `import`, and remove the previous line.
+For more information, check out the [instructions](https://inertiajs.com/client-side-setup#code-splitting) on the Inertia documentation.

 # To-do

 - Add a React scaffolding